sumansamui/LLM_projects/meditalk/readme.md

-# 🩺 MediTalk – AI-Powered Medical Assistant Chatbot
+#  MediTalk – AI-Powered Medical Assistant Chatbot

 **MediTalk** is a multilingual AI-powered chatbot designed to answer basic medical questions in natural language.
 It uses **LLM models served via Ollama**, supports **language translation**, and offers a simple **Streamlit web interface**.
 Users can ask questions in their native language and get translated, medically relevant answers.

 > ⚠️ **Disclaimer**: MediTalk is not a substitute for professional medical advice.
+It is just a simple chatbot.
 Always consult a licensed healthcare provider.

 ---